ecperth/check-aws-inspector/README.md

 ```
 ---

 Nothing more to it than that!

-On the off chance someone would like to contribute to the repo just bundle the branch locally and pr.
-I will set up some basic cicd l8r.